inimino/2048/README.md

 ## CSS prompt

-Eventually we get longer prompts, like this one for our CSS.
+This is an example of a longer prompt.
-We are as specific as we need to be.
+We can be as specific as we need to be.
-In this case, we started by letting the LLM pick some of the colors, but once those decisions were made we copied them back into the English description.
+If we like a decision, we can "lift" it from the code into the comment, so that it gets preserved.
-Even though we initially didn't care to pick the colors, once they have been picked and we like them, we don't want them to randomly change so we document it.
+Here for example, we started by letting the LLM pick some of the colors.
-Here we're starting to see the "English as code" idea.
+Even though we initially didn't care to pick the colors, once they have been picked and we like them, we don't want them to randomly change, so we make it part of the specification.

 Prompt: